All prospective or appointed staff members must have the relevant right to work in Australia before they start their employment with the University.

-Please refer to the visa cost table for further information.
+Please refer to the visa costs (docx 18.3KB) for further information.

-Staff members who currently hold a Temporary Work (Skilled) visa (subclass 457) or TSS visa sponsored by the University must inform the Immigration and Relocation Team immediately of any change in their visa status or type, and circumstances including:
+Staff members who currently hold a Temporary Work (Skilled) visa (subclass 457) or TSS visa sponsored by the University must inform the Immigration and Global Mobility team immediately of any change in their visa status or type, and circumstances including: